EzMan2/Object-video-assesment/assessment/README.md

 - The processor samples every 5 frames by default so the demo runs faster.
 This can be changed in `app/processor.py`.
 - The tracker is simple on purpose.
 It matches detections by class, center distance, and IoU, so it may lose an object if there is fast motion or occlusion.
 - Motion is based on center-point movement.
 If the center moves at least 8 pixels between sampled frames, I mark it as moving.
 - For interaction detection, I use overlap or closeness between a person box and an object box for consecutive sampled frames.
-The PDF mentions hand coordinates, but I kept this as a simple heuristic for the MVP.
+The PDF mentions hand coordinates, but I kept this as a simple heuristic for the project.
 - Task state and results are stored in JSON files under `data/`.
 This keeps the project easy to run locally.
 - FastAPI background tasks are used for async processing.
 A real deployment would probably use a job queue.